rcrozean/eks-distro-build-tooling/projects/golang/go/1.30/README.md

 The patches in `./patches` include relevant utility fixes for go `1.30`.

 ### Spec
-The RPM spec file in `./rpmbuild/SPECS` is sourced from the go %!s(MISSING) SRPM available on Fedora, and modified to include the relevant patches and build the `%!s(MISSING)` source."
+The RPM spec file in `./rpmbuild/SPECS` is sourced from the go 1.30 SRPM available on Fedora, and modified to include the relevant patches and build the `%!s(MISSING)` source."